User Community Service Desk Downloads

 Merging instance to different master

 5. The changes are now saved into a task.
-To propagate the changes to the MDM hub, it is necessary to publish them by selecting Resolve and publish from the taskbar.
+To propagate the changes to the MDM Server, publish them by selecting Resolve and publish from the taskbar.
 See Resolving Tasks.

 Was this page useful?